 3. Sand The Concrete Surface

-After removing or abrading the concrete sealer, you should sand with fine-grit sandpaper to even out grain and smoothen the concrete surface.
-220-grit will do.
+After removing or abrading the concrete sealer, sand with fine-grit sandpaper to even out grain and smoothen the concrete surface, 220-grit will do.

 4. Apply Two Coats Of Concrete Paint Primer

 Removing or abrading the concrete sealer is not enough to paint over it.
 It’s advised to prime too — this will ensure a fine and smooth finish.
 Ensure to use a primer designed for use on concrete.
 These are usually water-based primers.

 Apply two coats of the primer on the concrete surface with a paintbrush.
 Ensure to allow the first coat to dry before applying the second coat.

 5. Apply Up To 3 Coats of The Paint

 For concrete surfaces that will see heavy traffic and constant use like garage floors and car parks, it’s better to use epoxy paint as these are very strong and durable.